-This management's discussion and analysis ("MD&A") of the financial condition and results of operations of Unrivaled Brands, Inc. ("Unrivaled Brands", "Unrivaled" or the "Company") is for the three months ended March 31, 2023.
-The following discussion should be read in conjunction with, and is qualified in its entirety by, the consolidated financial statements and the accompanying notes presented in Item 1 of this Quarterly Report on Form 10-Q (this "Form 10-Q") and those discussed in Item 8 of the Company's Annual Report on Form 10-K (the "Form 10-K") filed with the SEC on April 10, 2023.
+This management's discussion and analysis ("MD&A") of the financial condition and results of operations of Unrivaled Brands, Inc. ("Unrivaled Brands", "Unrivaled", or the "Company") is for the three and six months ended June 30, 2023.
+The following discussion should be read in conjunction with, and is qualified in its entirety by, the consolidated financial statements and the accompanying notes presented in Item 1 of this Quarterly Report on Form 10-Q") and those discussed in Item 8 of the Company's Annual Report on Form 10-K (the "Form 10-K") filed with the SEC on April 10, 2023.
 Except for historical information, the discussion in this section contains forward-looking statements that involve risks and uncertainties.
-Future results could differ materially from those discussed below for many reasons, including the risks described in "Cautionary Language Concerning Forward-Looking Statements," Item 1A-"Risk Factors" and elsewhere in this Form 10-Q.
+Future results could differ materially from those discussed below for many reasons, including the risks described in "Cautionary Language Concerning Forward-Looking Statements," "Item 1A-Risk Factors" and elsewhere in this Form 10-Q.